CMAP-REPOS/Illinois-Capital-Bill-2019/README.md

 session.
 The majority of the funded projects and programs are located within one piece of legislation, Public Act 101-0029, which is publicly available as a PDF.
 Within the document there are more than 1,400 line-item appropriations written in paragraph.
 Though the document is searchable, the text format makes viewing more than one appropriation at a time difficult.

+Download the .xlsx file above it you'd like the final, clean product.

 This R script takes the PDF of the enrolled public act and converts it into a data table that can be explored, grouped, and summarized.

 After running the code, for the purposes of data scrubbing please note the following errors and anomalies that need to be fixed (either